remziyapar/Mediatoid/docs/architecture-and-roadmap.md

-# Mediatoid Architecture and Roadmap (v0.4.0 Focus)
+# Mediatoid Architecture and Roadmap (v0.4.0)

-This document summarizes the architectural layers of the Mediatoid library, the behavior contracts that are guaranteed today, and the improvements targeted for the v0.4.0 series.
+This document summarizes the architectural layers of the Mediatoid library, the behavior contracts that are guaranteed today, and the improvements shipped in the v0.4.0 series.

 ---